245 Clinton Ave., Brooklyn, NY 11205

 Main: 631.687.5100 Admissions: 631.687.4500

 155 W. Roe Blvd., Patchogue, NY 11772 631.687.4514

-The programs, grounded in the tradition of the liberal arts, provide students with a core curriculum and appropriate depth and breadth of knowledge in their major field.
-(See specifics required of majors in their respective field.)
-Close collaboration exists among major departments and the Adolescence Education Department in the preparation of teachers.
+Adolescence education offers the unique chance for teachers to share their passion and expertise for a specific subject.
+SJC's programs, grounded in the tradition of the liberal arts, provide our students with a core curriculum and appropriate depth and breadth of knowledge in their major field.

 High-quality teachers are in demand all across the country, and SJC's teacher program is nationally recognized.
 Our professional, approachable professors will work with you to refine your teaching skills and build your confidence.
 Find your inner teacher at SJC.

 “This past summer I worked with an organization called Practice Makes Perfect, a full-service summer school operator that partners directly with schools for students in high-need communities.
 I was selected as a teaching fellow, one of 1,200 applicants to be exact.
 This job gave me the experience of a lifetime.
 I was literally a real teacher for the summer.
 I was assigned a sixth grade class out in Far Rockaway and I taught Rates and Ratios."

 At the heart of the Department of Biology is a philosophy based on experiential learning.
 Learn in an advanced labs with real-world applications, and find tangible results in the world of education.

 Students study in small classes, and work directly with faculty to gain hands-on laboratory experience and.
 The laboratory facilities are equipped with instrumentation used in industrial and medical laboratories.
 Students apply their laboratory skills to original research in organic chemistry, biochemistry and physical chemistry, leading to a senior thesis and presentation.